Driving School Vehicles: The Definitive Guide

 How should you outfit the exterior of your driving school vehicles?

-- Keep the information on your vehicles readable at a glance.
+- Ensure your vehicle graphics are easy to read at a glance.
 Both too little and too much information can be detrimental to your advertising efforts.
 Think of your vehicles as mobile billboards; you have only a second to catch someone’s attention.
 Make that second count.

 During your peak season, you’ll notice an increase in website visits and phone calls from this simple investment.